Everything You Need to Know About Clomiphene

 - Inducing consecutive menstrual cycles.
 By administering clomiphene monthly, a healthy menstrual cycle is encouraged.

-Side effects of clomiphene for female fertility patients The overwhelming majority of women who use clomiphene for pregnancy experience no adverse side effects.
+The overwhelming majority of women who use clomiphene for pregnancy experience no adverse side effects.
 The most common side effect noticed is the enlargement of the ovaries.
 This happens in less than ten percent of all patients and is completely reversible when treatment stops.
 Here are the most typical of the other side effects:

 - Abdominal discomfort